 A comprehensive database of worker attributes and job characteristics developed by the U.S. Department of Labor. (http://online.onetcenter.org/)

-The amount of something that must be sacrificed to obtain something else.
-For example, if you choose to spend $50 on football tickets, you give up the opportunity to buy a $50 savings bond.
-The opportunity cost of the football tickets is the potential investment return of a savings bond.
+The amount of one thing that must be sacrificed to obtain something else.
+For example, if you attend college, you may give up the opportunity to work full time.
+The opportunity cost of college is your potential earnings from employment.

 An expectation for the future.